SRI-CSL/yices2/doc/sphinx/source/parameters.rst

 SAT Solver Parameters
 ---------------------

-Yices uses a CDCL SAT solver, similar to Minisat and Picosat.
+Yices uses a CDCL SAT solver, similar to Minisat [ES2003]_ and Picosat [Bie2008]_.
 The following parameters affect heuristics used by this SAT solver.

 Restart Heuristics